glapointe7/HousePrices/Analysis.md

 Gabriel Lapointe
 September 18, 2016

+# Objectives

+## Business Objective
+We have to answer this question: How do home features add up to its price tag?

+## Technical Objective
+With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, we have to predict the final price of each home.

 # Data Acquisition
-In this section, we specify the business problem to solve for this project.
-From the data source, we will ask questions on the dataset and establish a methodology to solve the problem.
+In this section, we will ask questions on the dataset and establish a methodology to solve the problem.

-## Objective
-With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, we have to predict the final price of each home.

 ## Data Source